shaw-rohit/StudentEligibilityChecker/README.md

 4) To start hosting the server, follow the below command.<br>
 <pre>                            python3 server.py                                                        </pre>
 5) Once the script is executed, Go to the following link to start using the Student Eligibility checker:<http://127.0.0.1:5000/index>
 6) Now the server and the system are up and running.
-Try your hands at the Student Eligibility cheecker and save time and money!!
+Try your hands at the Student Eligibility checker to save time and money on your college apps!!